ChangXiaodong/MSP430-CC1125/README.md

-# MSP430_CC1125_Git
+# CC1125 Device Drive for MSO430
 For IAR 5.3
-Basic driver to CC1125.Modifed from offical program reference. spi,RF,is tested.
+Basic driver of CC1125.Reference to offical program. spi,RF,is tested.